 What does it take to create world-class marketing?
 What is the unique selling proposition?
 What is what we call ‘value-added marketing,’ VAM?
 Today, most people are sick and tired of advertising because where is it?
 Everywhere.”

 “In fact, I have a question for you.
 How many of you, in this room, do not even see banner ads, anymore?
-Literally, it’s there, but you don’t perceive it, like your brain literally washes it out.
+Literally, it’s there, but you don’t perceive it as your brain literally washes it out.
 Raise your hand if that’s true.
 Keep your hands nice and high, and look around the room right now.
 You’ll see 98% of the people wash it out, so don’t buy them, unless you’re going to create something really unique.
 It’s a total waste of your money and your time, in the world we’re in today.”

 You do something.

 “Today, what creates marketing is when you don’t just market, but you add value to people.
 You do something.
 You teach them.
 You give them an insight.
 You give something valuable that costs them nothing, and then they look to you as an expert.
 They look to you as a person that adds value.
-They want you to supply them more information, more experience, more products and more services.”
+They want you to supply them with more information, more experience, more products, and more services.”

 “You don’t just get a result without some kind of action.”

 “If you lend me this whole business about meeting your needs, you can run a successful business, but it’ll be a job because you’ll never be able to sell it.
 If it’s just meeting your needs, it’s not a system.
 It demands your attention, your connection.
 It’s giving what you want.
 Ultimately, it’s not going to give somebody else what they want, so you can’t sell it.”

 Most people don’t have a clear exit strategy.